mrmckeb/typescript-plugin-css-modules/README.md

 Where you store global declarations is up to you.
 An example might look like: `src/custom.d.ts`.

-The below is an example that you can copy, or modify if you use a `customMatcher`.
+The below is an example that you can copy or modify.
+If you use a `customMatcher`, you'll need to modify it.

 ```ts
 declare module '*.module.css' {